-Where a low-level concern relates to the headteacher, it should be reported to the chair of governors.
+Where a low-level concern relates to the Executive Headteacher, it should be reported to the chair of governors.

-Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, staff will also be required to report this to the headteacher, who will, in turn, inform the employer of the subject of the concern.
+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, staff will also be required to report this to the Executive Headteacher and Head of School, who will, in turn, inform the employer of the subject of the concern.

-All concerns reported to the headteacher will be documented in line with the Records Management Policy.
+All concerns reported to the Executive Headteacher and Head of School will be documented in line with the Records Management Policy.